ChristopheCruz/LivingLabStride/README.md

 In the _datasets_ repository, a set of trajectories and the OSM map (Open Street Map) can be found [Google Map](https://www.google.com/maps/place/IUT+Dijon/@47.3110164,5.068346,19.58z/data=!3m1!5s0x47f29e6eeec3b081:0xe3076a48a9fe61f1!4m5!3m4!1s0x47f29e6edc000023:0xc034427f4d6a0b09!8m2!3d47.3110124!4d5.0685015).

-The "datasetMay18.csv" is a set of student trajectories grabbed during the March and May 2018.
-The dataset as anonymized.
+The "datasetMay18.csv" file is a set of student trajectories grabbed during March and May 2018.
+The dataset was anonymized.

 The column is the following:
 UserID, Datatime, Building, Floor, Long, Lat